-The ADFG's centralized statewide age reading program at the Age Determination Unit (ADU) in Juneau continued to provide age data to ADFG regional managers in 2010.
-Age structures from 10,056 groundfish representing 9 species were received from statewide commercial and survey harvest sampling efforts.
-A total of 9,203 age data were released back to managers, which included data from samples received in previous years.
-Over 2,541 additional age data were produced through precision testing.
-A total of 16,279 otoliths (representing 8,198 specimens) were measured.
-The majority (>70%) of funding for this project is through the Alaska Fisheries Information Network, and the remaining is from State funding.
-Five people were employed in 2010 for approximately 38 work months to age groundfish and invertebrate age structures or conduct associated work, for example, sample preparation, data entry, archiving, otolith measurements, and project work.
-One new full-time position was filled in October 2010, bringing the number of full-time employees to three.
-Two additional positions are seasonal, one of which was being hired in December 2010.
+The ADFG's centralized statewide age reading program at the Age Determination Unit (ADU; also known as the Otolith Lab or the Age Lab) in Juneau continued to provide age data to ADF&G regional managers in 2011.
+Age structures from 11,495 groundfish representing 18 species were received from statewide commercial and survey harvest sampling efforts.
+A total of 9,101 age data were released back to managers, which included data from samples received in previous years, but processed in 2011.
+Over 2,808 additional age data were produced through precision testing, and an additional 4,225 data were produced through training and calibration procedures.
+A total of 47,358 age structure measurement records were produced (representing over 26,346 specimens) were measured.
+The majority (>70%) of funding for this project is through AKFIN, and the remaining is from state funding.
+The ADU employed six people in 2011 for approximately 55 work months to age groundfish and invertebrate age structures and conduct associated work, for example, sample preparation, data entry, archiving of data and samples, age structure measurements, and project work.

-Quality of age data is routinely assessed through second-reading of at least 15% of the sample, either by the initial-reader or by a reader with equal or greater experience.
+Quality of age data is routinely assessed through second-reading of at least 15% of the sample, either by the initial reader or by a reader with equal or greater experience.
 Species-specific control limits are imposed to further guide release of age data; transgression of control limits direct reviewing of some or the entire sample.

-In 2010 the ADU was in production status for all species received except for gadids from commercial fisheries.
+In 2011 the ADU was in production status for all species received except for gadids from commercial fisheries.
 Aging of sablefish dominated the reading schedule.
-This is due to substantial increases in sampling of sablefish and the need for these data in age structured models.
+This is due to substantial increases in sampling of sablefish and the use of these data in age structured models.
 Effort continued toward increasing objective information (age structure measurements, age validation) to strengthen foundation of pattern interpretation for all species.